-• As residents indicated during the public workshops, Bayou Terrebonne is an important feature that they would like to see become an integral part of Downtown Houma.
-As attention focuses on activating Main Street and the implementation of The Bayou Walk, people will be attracted to this water channel.
+As residents indicated during the public workshops, Bayou Terrebonne is an important feature that they would like to see become an integral part of Downtown Houma.
+As attention focuses on activating Main Street and the implementation of The Bayou Walk, people will be attracted to this water body.
 This calls for a clean, lush natural area for pedestrians to observe while they shop, eat, or even travel as many local citizens would love to see stronger access throughout the bayou from the marina.
 Street art, signs, and banners implemented in Downtown Houma will feature pride in strong cultural significances of the surrounding area, including Bayou Terrebonne.

-Objective: Improve the sense of arrival into downtown Houma by adding gateway signage and better continuity in street signs and directional signs
+Objective: Improve the sense of arrival into Downtown Houma.